search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-eval-2024.md

 }
 ```

 To submit data, prepare it as <code>jsonl</code> file ([JSON lines](https://jsonlines.org/)), where each line contains one JSON object as shown above.
 Use our format checker (TODO: link to online format checker) to validate your <code>jsonl</code> file.
 Then submit it via TIRA (TODO: link) using a separate upload group for each dataset you provide.
 Upload new versions of the same dataset in the same upload group.
+Once uploaded, use the edit-button to add a short description (at least one paragraph on the data source) to your dataset.

-To request extensions to the data format or questions on the submission process, create a topic in the [SCAI Eval Data Submission forum](https://www.tira.io/c/scai/scai-eval-data-submission/12) (access granted upon registration).
+To request extensions to the data format or questions on the submission process, create a topic in the [SCAI Eval Data Submission forum](https://www.tira.io/c/scai/scai-eval-data-submission/12) (login provided upon registration).

 The collected dataset is freely available and its current version can be downloaded here (TODO: link to download).

 ### Aspect definition submission
 We seek contributions of aspects definitions and associated annotation guidelines for creating a ground-truth by annotating search-oriented conversations.
-To submit, create a topic in the [SCAI Eval Aspect Sefinition Submission forum](https://www.tira.io/c/scai/scai-eval-aspect-definition-submission/14) (access granted upon registration): this will bring up a template submission that you need to fill in, including the rationale for evaluating this aspect, unit of annotation (is it an aspect of a conversation or of a single turn?), possibility of multiple labels per unit, data attributes required for annotation (see [data submission](#data-submission)), annotation guidelines, and examples for each label.
+To submit, create a topic in the [SCAI Eval Aspect Definition Submission forum](https://www.tira.io/c/scai/scai-eval-aspect-definition-submission/14) (login provided upon registration): this will bring up a template submission that you need to fill in, including the rationale for evaluating this aspect, unit of annotation (is it an aspect of a conversation or of a single turn?), possibility of multiple labels per unit, data attributes required for annotation (see [data submission](#data-submission)), annotation guidelines, and examples for each label.

 Expect to discuss your submission with others in the created topic and have a look at the other submissions to provide feedback.
 If critical issues are raised, these need to be resolved before the [annotation period](#schedule).
 Our goal is to have a few conversations of the dataset annotated for every submitted aspect without critical issues.
 If this should not be possible due to a very large number of aspect submissions, we will ask all contributors to vote on which to annotate.